ISA stands for Individual Savings Account, a tax-efficient savings tool, with a maximum limit on how much a customer can put in each year.

 The rules allow customers to transfer:

-- a stocks and shares ISAs to another stocks and shares ISA with a different provider, which shouldn’t take more than 30 working days
+- a stocks and shares ISAs to another stocks and shares ISA with a different provider, which shouldn’t take more than 30 calendar days

 - only the cash element from your innovative finance ISA to another provider, but you may not be able to transfer other investments from it